stefanoviel/Influence-Maximization/README.md

 Our MOEA implementation is an extention of a work proposed in *Iacca, G., Konotopska, K., Bucur, D., & Tonda, A.P.
 (2021).
 An evolutionary framework for maximizing influence propagation in social networks.
 Softw.
 Impacts, 9, 100107.*

-If you used this code please remeber to also include the following citation:
+If you used this code please remember to also include the following citation:
 ```
 @article{Iacca2021AnEF,
   title={An evolutionary framework for maximizing influence propagation in social networks},